Is a firm mattress better for your back?

 Try before you buy

-If you prefer to shop online, make sure you buy from a company that offers a mattress trial period that allows you to return the mattress if you find it uncomfortable.
+If you prefer to shop online, choose a mattress with a generous trial period, allowing you to return it if you are unsatisfied.

 Final thoughts